 • The ballot shall set for the each proposed action and shall provide an opportunity to vote either for or against each proposed action.

 • 10% participation is required for any ballot proposal to be valid.

 • A majority of the affirmative votes cast by ballot shall constitute the action of the members with respect to the matter on the ballot.

 • The solicitation for votes by written ballot shall indicate the number of responses needed to meet quorum requirement, state percentage of approvals necessary to approve each matter, and specify time by which a ballot must be received in order to be counted.

 Directors may be elected by written ballot.
 Such ballots for the election of directors shall list the persons nominated at the time the ballots are mailed, emailed, or delivered.

 Meetings shall be governed by the chairperson of the board, or, if there is no chairperson, or in his or her absence, vice chair person or, another member of the Board of Directors or, in the absence of all these persons, by a chairperson chosen by a majority of the voting members present at the meeting, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the articles of incorporation, these bylaws, or with provisions of law.
 The secretary of the corporation shall act as secretary of all meetings of members, provided that, in his or her absence, the presiding officer shall appoint another person to act as secretary of the meeting.

 Section 1.
-The Bylaws may be amended or new Bylaws adopted upon the affirmative vote of two-thirds (2/3) of ballots received from Founder, Platinum, Gold and Silver level voting membership as collected and counted by a designated committee appointed by the Board of Directors.
+The Bylaws may be amended or new Bylaws adopted upon the affirmative vote of two-thirds (2/3) of ballots received from Founders, Members, and Associate Members as collected and counted by a designated committee appointed by the Board of Directors.
 The ballots will be cast electronically.
 They shall include a summary of the proposed amendments and/or changes.
 The approved membership will be notified electronically within thirty (30) days of the voting deadline.